Gaussian Universal Likelihood Ratio Testing: Universal LRT confidence sets

 As noted earlier, this method is also valid.
 The $100(1-\alpha)\%$ subsampling confidence set is

-Figure~\ref{fig:fixed_data_regions} shows coverage regions of the classical LRT, split LRT, cross-fit LRT, and subsampling LRT ($B = 100$) from six simulations with $\theta^* = (0, 0)$.
+Figure~\ref{fig:fixed_data_regions} shows coverage regions of the classical LRT, split LRT, cross-fit LRT, and subsampling LRT at $B = 100$ from six simulations with $\theta^* = (0, 0)$.
 We generate 1000 observations from $N(\theta^*, I_2)$, and we use this sample for all simulations.
 Hence, the variation in the split, cross-fit, and subsampling LRTs across simulations is due to algorithmic randomness.
 We use \texttt{ggConvexHull} for plotting because these confidence sets are all convex.
 See Section~\ref{sec:convex} of the supplement for proof that these sets are convex.

-The coverage regions in Fig.~\ref{fig:fixed_data_regions} suggest several relationships that we will formalize.
+The coverage regions in Figure~\ref{fig:fixed_data_regions} suggest several relationships that we will formalize.
 We see that the classical LRT provides the smallest confidence regions.
-This is not surprising since, even in finite samples, the classical LRT statistic follows a chi square distribution under $H_0: \theta = \theta^*$ in the Gaussian case.
+This is not surprising since, even in finite samples, the classical LRT statistic follows a chi-squared distribution under $H_0: \theta = \theta^*$ in the Gaussian case.
 The volume of the cross-fit LRT set is less than or equal to the volume of the split LRT set, although the cross-fit set is not entirely contained within the split set.
 The split and cross-fit approaches both use a single split of the data, but there is a notable improvement from cross-fitting.
 The subsampling set also has less volume than the split LRT set.
 Recall that we construct the subsampling test statistic by performing the split LRT over repeated splits of the data and then averaging the test statistics $T_{n,b}(\theta)$.
 While any individual split LRT region is guaranteed to be spherical, the subsampling set is not necessarily a spherical region.
 For large $B$, however, we see that the subsampling region is approximately spherical.
-Thus, although the subsampling approach is computationally intensive, this hints that it may be possibly to derive a formulaic approximation to the limiting subsampling set.
+Thus, although the subsampling approach is computationally intensive, this hints that it may be possible to derive a formulaic approximation to the limiting subsampling set.